Dynamics of iterated function systems on the circle close to rotations: Spectral decomposition

 This lemma follows from the facts that minimality implies transitivity and if $A$ is transitive for $\IFS(\Phi^{-1})$ then $A$ is transitive for $\IFS(\Phi)$.

 Applying the above lemma we obtain that ${uu}$ and ${u}$-intervals are also transitive sets for the $\IFS(\Phi)$.
 This basically concludes the proof of the theorem.
-The last part is immediately obtained since if all the fixed points are hyperbolic, then they are isolated and so there exists only a countable number of the fixed poins and the $**$-intervals. \end{proof}
+The last part is immediately obtained since if all the fixed points are hyperbolic, then they are isolated and so there exists only a countable number of the fixed points and the $**$-intervals. \end{proof}

-\begin{rem} Theorem~\ref{thm:dec-real-line} holds also for IFS generated by a pair of diffeomorphisms on compact interval $I$ under the same assumptions.
-To see this, we understand the compact interval $I$ like the compactified real line $[-\infty,\,\infty]$ and the $K^{s}$ or $K^u$ intervals in $I$ are identified with the relevant intervals on the real line. \end{rem}
+\begin{rem} Theorem~\ref{thm:dec-real-line} holds also for IFS generated by a pair of diffeomorphisms of the compact interval $I$ under the same assumptions. \end{rem} To see this, we understand the compact interval $I$ like the compactified real line $[-\infty,\,\infty]$ and the $K^{s}$ or $K^u$ intervals in $I$ are identified with the relevant intervals on the real line.

-\subsection{Spectral decomposition on the circle: Proof of Theorem~\ref{thmB}}
+\subsection{Spectral decomposition on the circle: Proof of Theorem~\ref{thmB}.}

-The following result is the a version of Theorem~\ref{t.duminy_lemma} for diffeomorphisms of the circle with periodic points.
+The following result is a version of Theorem~\ref{t.duminy_lemma} for diffeomorphisms of the circle with periodic points.